SAP-samples/teched2025-AD160/exercises/ex1/README.md

 __1. Data Model (db/schema.cds):__

-- `Status` and `Urgency`: Code list entities (UUID keys, code, description), to enumerate incident states and urgency levels.
+- `Status` and `Urgency`: Enum entities (UUID keys, code, description), to enumerate incident states and urgency levels.
 Values like new/assigned/closed and high/medium/low.
 - `Incident` entity: (UUID key) Contains title, status, urgency associations, and association to BusinessPartner.
 - `ConversationMessage`: Entity for conversation log, with a UUID key, message, author, createdAt (timestamp), and association to `Incident`.
 - Association to API_BUSINESS_PARTNER.cds: Incidents link to BusinessPartner using the string(10) key from the external service.